 Recently, I tried integrating Amap MCP and used DeepSeek-R1 to conduct a commercial district analysis.
 The conclusion is straightforward: the current system can perform "descriptive statistics," but there is still a significant gap before it can support actionable business decisions.
-The issue isn't a lack of model capability, but rather that the data dimensions are too narrow and too static.
+The problem is not insufficient model capability, but rather that the data dimensions are too narrow and too static.

-Automatically generating statistics for surrounding POIs (convenience stores, restaurants, education facilities, etc.) does indeed have value.
-In the past, this required sending people on-site to record and compile data.
-Now, a few cents' worth of tokens can produce the table, representing a real efficiency improvement.
+Automatically generating statistics for surrounding POIs (convenience stores, restaurants, education, etc.) indeed has value.
+In the past, you had to send people on-site to record and compile data; now, a few cents worth of tokens can produce the table.
+The efficiency gain is real.

-However, this is only the first step—it can tell you "how many stores there are," but not "whether these stores can make money, who they serve, or how they might change in the future."
+But this is only the first step—it can tell you "how many stores there are," but it cannot tell you "whether these stores can make money, who they serve, or how they will change in the future."

 To be useful, the data must be richer and more dynamic.

-For AI to provide actionable business recommendations, I believe at least the following types of "live data" need to be integrated:
+For AI to provide actionable business advice, I think at least the following "live data" needs to be integrated:

-- Income and Spending Power: Per capita income, consumption distribution, disposable income of residents.
+- Income and Spending Power: Per capita income, consumption distribution, residents' disposable income.

-- Real-time and Historical Foot Traffic: People flow, dwell time, differences between weekdays/weekends/holidays.
+- Real-time and Historical Foot Traffic: People flow, dwell time, weekday/weekend/holiday variations.

-- Merchant Operational Data: Revenue ranges, estimated gross margins, frequency of store openings/closures, store lifecycle (opening/closing/relocation).
+- Merchant Operational Data: Revenue range, estimated gross margin, store opening/closing frequency, store lifecycle (opening/closing/relocation).

-- Transaction and Payment Data: POS data, dine-in vs. delivery ratios, distribution of average transaction values (anonymized/aggregated).
+- Transaction and Payment Data: POS data, dine-in vs. delivery ratio, average customer spend distribution (anonymous/aggregated).

-- Search and Behavioral Signals: Local search terms, sources of navigation to stores, social media popularity and sentiment analysis of reviews.
+- Search and Behavioral Signals: Local search terms, navigation sources to stores, social media popularity and review sentiment.

-- Demographic Structure and Migration: Age, occupation, permanent vs. transient population, community renewal rates.
+- Population Structure and Migration: Age, occupation, permanent vs. transient population, community renewal rate.

 - Environmental and Seasonal Factors: Climate, seasonal events, local activities, and holidays.